dequelabs/cauldron/docs/readme.md

 ## Component Documentation

-To add document for a component, add a `.mdx` file to `pages/components` with the name of your component, i.e. `MyComponent.mdx`.
+To add documentation for a component, add a `.mdx` file to `pages/components` with the name of your component, i.e. `MyComponent.mdx`.
 A component should minimally include the following [frontmatter](https://mdxjs.com/guides/frontmatter/):

 - `title` - Will be used as the title and primary heading of the component
 - `description` - A short description of the component